 We implemented the TE plant model and Ricker's controller design in a C++ simulator along with the two channel models described earlier.
+A simple star topology is adopted in the wireless network, where all the sensors and actuators communicate wirelessly with a designated node, such as a wireless gateway connected to the plant controller.
 The evaluation is performed in three major operation scenarios: fixed optimal setpoint operation, online changed setpoint operation and disturbance-enabled operation.
 The aforementioned IID and GE channel models are used in the fixed setpoint case so that the sensitivity of the controller to the average PER and channel burstiness is evaluated.
 Our results for the first scenario indicate that channel burstiness has a negative impact on the control performance, given the same average PER as in the IID model.
 Therefore, in the following scenarios, the discussions are focused on the control performance variation with the average PER set to the $P{e,iid}$ value in the IID model.

-A. Fixed Setpoint Operation with the IID Channel Model
+A. Fixed Setpoint Operation

 We first study wireless channel impact on the TE process operating at the optimal setpoints in Mode 1.
 To assess the impact of wireless packet loss, we select different values of $P{e,iid}$ in our simulations.
 In each simulation run, the same value of $P{e,iid}$ is used in the model for every wireless link between a field instrument and its associated gateway.
 The gateway is assumed to be connected to the controller without causing any further transmission delays or error.
-After initializing the plant with the optimal setpoint values from Tables 1 and 3 in [9], each simulation scenario is run for 72 hours of plant operation.
+After initializing the plant with the optimal setpoint values from Tables 1 and 3 in [11], each simulation scenario is run for 72 hours of plant operation.
 Even though every XMEAS and XMV variable gets updated and transmitted once every 1.8 seconds, we record these variables once every 36 seconds (i.e., one out of every 20 samples) for the purposes of analyzing and plotting various performance metrics of the process control problem.
 We run each simulation scenario once assuming wireless channels are used and once assuming wired channels as the baseline.
 If any violation of the plant constraints occurs, e.g., the reactor pressure exceeding the prescribed limit, the simulator will automatically pause and record the plant shutdown event in the simulation log.